Coordinated Entry & Homeless Assistance

 Treasure Coast Homeless Services Council CoC FL-509 utilizes the coordinated assessment process for all individuals seeking housing assistance.
 The coordinated assessment process prioritizes the most vulnerable households for financial assistance.

 There are several locations across the Continuum of Care that participate in the coordinated entry process.
-The main location, the Homeless Resource Center, completes the coordinated assessment via telephone, through email and/or through appointment.
+The main location, the Homeless Resource Center, completes the coordinated assessment via telephone, through email, and/or through appointment.
 The coordinated assessment process is utilized to provide rapid rehousing or homeless prevention assistance to qualified households.

 Clients are prioritized and served based on need.
 Please seek out any other available resource before contacting the Homeless Resource Center.
 All financial assistance will be provided based on need and through referrals from the coordinated assessment system.
+Funding for these needs is limited and is handled on a case-by-case basis.

 - Homeless individuals and families with children should call one of the HUB locations listed below to complete a coordinated entry assessment.